digitonic/passona-sdk/docs/senders.md

 Senders must be between **3-11** characters in length, if it is outwith this limit it will be rejected.
 New senders are subject to moderation from Digitonic.

-All teams a default sender of `88440` which can be used.
+All teams a default sender of `88440` and a 11 character version of their team name which can be used.

 ## Create
 Create a new sender for your current team.